MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 ### Drop zones

-The canvas contains designer drop zones indicated by a blue dashed line.
+The canvas contains AI-powered designer drop zones indicated by a blue dashed line.
 The drop zones help you to easily drag and drop cloud flow actions.

 :::image type="content" source="media/flows-designer/drop-zone.png" alt-text="Screenshot of an action card and a drop-zone.":::

 ### Zooming icons

 Adjust the size of your flow on the canvas.
 Depending on the size and complexity of your flow, you might want to adjust its size as you're building it.
 The zooming icons allow you to zoom in, zoom out, fit to screen, and toggle a *minimap*.
+These icons appear when the Action configuration pane is closed.

 The last option in the zooming icons is the minimap.
 Select this icon to focus on a particular section of a large flow.